All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 You are an adult and you need to take control of your life, as an adult.

-You deserve better and the sooner you realise this, you will move forward.
+You deserve better and the sooner you realize this, you will move forward.

 Drop the labels